Chart Color Schemes

 Infrastructure

-Albion has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Albion has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 34 projects potentially affecting the region.
-Notable initiatives include Brookfield BTR at 11-23 MacArthur Avenue, Northshore Hamilton Social and Affordable Housing, The Albion - Hudson Road Mixed-Use Development, and Platinum at Hamilton (formerly Icon).
-Relevant projects are listed below.
+AreaSearch has identified 34 projects potentially affecting the region.
+Notable initiatives include The Albion - Hudson Road Mixed-Use Development, Platinum at Hamilton (formerly Icon), Brookfield BTR - 11-23 MacArthur Avenue, and Northshore Hamilton Social and Affordable Housing.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.